 With accountability working through three distinct avenues – the SIA-NST route, the criminal justice system and civil litigation, the question remains whether this approach will ultimately be characterised as scattered and slow, or thorough and effective.

 The UK Response

 In the outcry following Athlete A, gymnasts in the UK rallied for justice and Sport England, along withUK sport, co-commissioned a nation-wide inquiry.
 Barrister Anne Whyte, QC, and her team, took up the call.
 An interim report clarified the terms of reference to include Scottish gymnasts’ grievances.
 More information about the Whyte report is here, and Anne Whyte’s updates are here.
 The report is due late August 2021.

 In the meantime Gymnasts for Change, an advocacy group with clearly stated points for reform, are keeping a close eye on the outcomes of the report to see if they will meet their needs of their well-galvanised survivor cohort.

 Belgium gymnast Dorien Motten was among those who spoke up after the release of Athlete A and for more about her story, see the Dvora Meyers blog.

 As part of the governing body responses, Gymfed, the Belgian Gymnastics Federation, has created a new ethics commission consisting of Bart Meganck, Judge in Ghent, Caroline Jannes, a sport psychologist, and Herman Huygens, a Magistrate.
 More about their investigation can be found here: https://www.gymfed.be/newsletters/webview/1680.
 The investigation started in August last year and is ongoing.
 “Gymfed ensures that the findings and advice, whatever the consequences, are taken into account, followed up and started.”

 Stay tuned to this space for more on the Belgium situation.

 The Dutch Response

-If you would like to receive updates or contribute, please contact me here.
-Thank you.
+If you would like to notified of page updates, please feel free to contact me here.